Anomaly-free scale symmetry and gravity

 Suppose that indeed such a theory can be constructed in Minkowski space-time.
 Will it survive if gravity is added in such a way that the flat space remains a solution to the Einstein equations?
 In more formal terms, the question can be formulated as follows.
-The spectrum of spontaneously broken conformally invariant Minkowski theory contains several massive particles and one massless particle - the dilaton \footnote{The realistic theory would also contain a massless photon.
-The addition massless vector field can be made without difficulties and thus is not considered in what follows.}.
+The spectrum of spontaneously broken conformally invariant Minkowski theory contains several massive particles and one massless particle - the dilaton\footnote{The realistic theory would also contain a massless photon.
+The addition of the massless vector field can be made without difficulties and thus is not considered in what follows.}.
 In the low energy domain, all massive particles can be integrated out, leading to the most general CI action for the dilaton.
 Consider now an arbitrary action containing two massless particles - a scalar field and graviton, invariant under local coordinate transformations (Diffs).
-Can one find the additional symmetry such that if the general metric is replaced by the non-dynamical Minkowski one, the resulting scalar action will be the most general conformally invariant one?
-Note that this problem is different from that of construction of anomaly free Weyl invariant theory of gravity, addressed in \cite{Fradkin:1983tg}.
+Actions with this field content can have additional symmetries restricting their form.
+Can one find such symmetry transformations that if the general metric\footnote{While the dilatation symmetry can be easily defined in a theory with gravity, this is not so for the special conformal transformations.} is replaced by the non-dynamical Minkowski one, the resulting scalar action will be the most general conformally invariant one?
+Note that this problem is different from that of the construction of anomaly-free Weyl invariant theory of gravity, addressed in \cite{Fradkin:1983tg}.